-Founded in 1841 and located in Birmingham, Alabama, Samford is the 87th-oldest institution of higher learning in the United States and enrolls more than 5,400 students from 47 states and 29 countries in its 10 academic units: Arts, Arts and Sciences, Business, Divinity, Education, Health Professions, Law, Nursing, Pharmacy, and Public Health.
+Founded in 1841 and located in Birmingham, Alabama, Samford is the 87th-oldest institution of higher learning in the United States and enrolls over 5,600 students from 45 states and 30 countries.

 Ida Moffett School of Nursing

 It’s long been said that people are drawn to nursing—not in search of a career but in response to a calling.
-For more 95 years, Ida Moffett School of Nursing has educated nurses who have the wisdom, skills, and courage to go out into the world and make people’s lives better.
-The School offers a number of degree programs, from a traditional BSN to a second-degree BSN for people who are making a career change.
+For more than 95 years, Ida Moffett School of Nursing has educated nurses who have the wisdom, skills, and courage to serve our world.
+The School offers a number of degree programs, from a traditional BSN to a second-degree BSN for students who are making a career change.
 It also offers doctoral degrees in specialties such as Dual Nurse Practitioner (Family/Emergency), Family Nurse Practitioner, Health Systems Administration, and Nurse Anesthesia.
 All graduate programs, with the exception of Nurse Anesthesia, are offered online.
-In 2017 Ida Moffett School of Nursing was designated as a Center for Excellence in Nursing Education by the National League for Nursing.
-Every year Samford Nursing graduates pass their licensure and certification exams at rates far surpassing national averages.

 For students in the School, learning extends far outside of the classroom.
-From disaster management simulations to inpatient acute care, students participate in extensive clinical experiences in more than 90 sites across the country.
-In addition, many students and faculty participate in medical missions at home and abroad in places like Ecuador, Honduras, Haiti, and Peru.
+From disaster management simulations to inpatient acute care, students participate in extensive clinical experiences in more than 1,320 sites across 37 states.
+In addition, many students and faculty participate in medical missions at home and abroad in places like Ecuador, Haiti, Honduras, and Peru.

 McWhorter School of Pharmacy